The Jesse James Photo Album

 Within a few days, the body was safely buried on the James farm before anyone could question anything further.
 A quick and splendid cover-up of a state sponsored murder, of quite another color.
 If it was a ruse, then who was really killed?

-One fine fiction was fabricated by the James Gang that day and the cover story has stayed in place ever since.
+One fine fiction was fabricated by the James Gang that day in 1882 and the cover story has stayed in place ever since.

 But now you can see the truth for yourself.